MicrosoftDocs/cpp-docs/docs/sanitizers/error-heap-use-after-free.md

 ### Resulting error - volatile

 :::image type="complex" source="media/heap-use-after-free-example-4.png" alt-text="Screenshot of the debugger displaying the error in example 4." border="true":::
 The exception thrown dialog points to line 12, *x = 42, and says: Address Sanitizer Error: Use of deallocated memory.
-Not shown in the screenshot, there's also output in the console window.
-It shows memory addresses, along with a key to identify addressable bytes, mostly heap left red zone bytes, and some addressable and partially addressable bytes in the area of the error.
+Not shown in the screenshot is the output in the console window that shows memory addresses and a key to identify addressable bytes, heap left red zone bytes, and some addressable and partially addressable bytes in the area of the error.
 :::image-end:::

 ## See also